 - Water: High humidity.
 Keep soil continuously moist throughout spring and summer, and reduce watering in the winter.

 - Soil: A very well-drained potting mix, including plenty of perlite.
-Almost an orchid mix.
+Uses almost an orchid mix.

 - Fertilizer: Feed regularly with liquid fertilizer throughout the growing season.

 Propagation is best by using stem cuttings with a rooting hormone.
 Keep cuttings warm and protected until new growth emerges.
 Remember, it can take a little while for new cuttings to root, so be patient and keep them in a moist, warm area.
 Many gardeners choose to bag their cuttings to seal in moisture and improve chances of survival.